 “But management wants a number!”

 Yes, I know.
 But consider this: Think of a car cockpit.
 It has all kinds of indicators.
-For speed, oil temperature, perhaps wheel air pressure, whether the high beam lights are on, and several more.
+For speed, battery status, perhaps wheel air pressure, whether the high beam lights are on, and several more.
 Would you want to replace all these indicators by one single “carness indicator”?
 Probably not.
 We’ll just have to live with some degree of complexity, ambiguity, and uncertainty.

 (Just to be clear, the “carness indicator” was not my idea.
 It was Andrew McAfee‘s, who used it in an interview, in a different context.)

 But this does not mean that we should throw up our hands.
 Next, let’s see why and how using data can help us estimate technology maturity.
 Even if we can’t get a simple TRL number, using data makes it easier to at least define a corridor for reasonable numbers with some confidence.

 Advantages of using data for tech maturity estimates